 Since 1996, the Kagyu Monlam has taken place in Bodhgaya, in India’s north-east Bihar state.
 Bodh Gaya is the place where the Buddha achieved enlightenment and is the main pilgrimage site for Buddhists of all traditions.

-Thaye Dorje, His Holiness the 17th Gyalwa Karmapa, and the late 14th Shamarpa Mipham Chokyi Lodro have been leading the aspiration prayers since 1996.
+Thaye Dorje, His Holiness the 17th Gyalwa Karmapa, has been leading the aspiration prayers since 1996, accompanied by other Buddhist lamas.
+Karmapa’s late teacher, the 14th Shamarpa Mipham Chokyi Lodro, also led the prayers with Karmapa until his passing in 2014.
 The effect of reciting an aspiration prayer in the presence of such great bodhisattvas just once is more powerful than reciting it a million times on your own.

 Monlam – the path of aspiration